Strategy11/formidable-forms/readme.txt

 * Fix: Stripe scripts were not loading properly when the Lite minified JS was available but not the minified Pro scripts when using the free Stripe action.
 * Fix: iDEAL, Bancontact, and SOFORT subscriptions would fail with a The payment method must be attached to the customer error when using the free Stripe action.
 * Fix: CAPTCHA fields were not properly initializing inside of Elementor pop ups.
+* Fix: Gateway fields were always hidden from the form builder.
+These fields will appear again when the Stripe or Authorize.Net add ons are active.

 = 6.5 =
 * New: Stripe forms are now available for free without the need for other add ons.
 Global settings now include a Stripe section.
 Payment fields and Collect Payment actions have been added, as well as the Global setting for defining the default currency.